 Download further information about CCRI, our staff and their research specialisms Download

 Download further information about CCRI’s work and some of the research projects we have been working on Download

 The Mission Statement of the CCRI is:

-The Countryside and Community Research Institute is a collaboration between the University of Gloucestershire, the Royal Agricultural University and Hartpury College for the purposes of research, education and knowledge exchange.
-The Institute uses corporate service functions (e.g. financial, legal, etc.) of all of these institutions as applicable to the employment of staff and the institution of the lead researcher for projects.
+The Institute uses corporate service functions (e.g. financial, legal, etc.) of the collaborating institutions as applicable to the employment of staff and the institution of the lead researcher for projects.

 The University of Gloucestershire is a company limited by guarantee registered in England and Wales.
 Registered number 06023243.